-Regardless of the specification we look at in Table 8 we conclude that investment cannot be the only channel through which uncertainty and volatility affect growth.
+In summary, although business cycle volatility also has negative effects on investment, it seems from the estimates of Table 8 that investment cannot be the only channel through which uncertainty and volatility affect growth.
 Even if the best scenario, this channel can only account for about one third of the total effect.
 This interpretation seems to corroborate the results of Easterly and Levine (2001) who argue that factor accumulation cannot explain most of the cross country variation on growth rates.